3000GT

 With that said, lets get some groundwork and basic concepts out of the way

-for properly doing a performance build on your VR4!
+for properly doing a performance build (or rebuild) on your VR4!

 Don't skip this (or other text) because you don't want to READ.
 You must understand certain concepts and methodology for this to do the most good.
 Only in this way will the later information do you the most good or make the most sense to you.